-Residential and/or digital courses that provide rejuvenation, inspiration and support for musicians.
+Residential courses that provide rejuvenation, inspiration and support for musicians.

-Britten Pears Arts is in the process of developing a programme of short residential courses for musicians.
+Britten Pears Arts delivers a programme of short residential courses for musicians.
 Called MOTs, these provide rejuvenation, inspiration and support for musicians working in a variety of settings.
-Supported by Help Musicians UK, our MOTs are retreats that give busy professional musicians the time, space and resources to gain perspective on their career, re-inspire their artistic instincts and address any technical, physical or psychological challenges they may be facing.
+Our MOTs are retreats that give busy professional musicians the time, space and resources to gain perspective on their career, re-inspire their artistic instincts and address any technical, physical or psychological challenges they may be facing.

 I feel like a new person, lighter, energised, nourished in every way and clear of mind and heart.
 I have come away with a sense of purpose and new direction.
 Especially during the extraordinary and uncertain times that developed during the time we were together at Snape, cocooned in warmth and loving care, I feel like the MOT has given me strength and resilience for the challenges ahead.
 I know I absolutely could not have come so far without this opportunity and I am deeply grateful.

 MOT For Musicians in Working in Challenging Settings

 Wednesday 1 March – Monday 6 March

 Britten Pears Arts is delighted to be once again offering our MOT for Musicians Working in Challenging Settings, taking place at Snape Maltings on 1 – 6 March (lunchtime to lunchtime).
 This immersive residential workshop, offers rejuvenation, inspiration and support for experienced music leaders working in challenging settings.
 There is no fee to take part and we can cover any UK travel costs.
 Accommodation and meals will also be provided.